O say, where can you see fireworks in San Francisco? We’ve got you covered.

-Spend the evening at one of San Francisco’s most central historic landmarks.
-If you take a car to the tower, make sure to park down a couple blocks below and hike your way up, as the parking lot will for sure be packed.
+Spend the evening at one of San Francisco’s most central historical landmarks.
+If you take a car to the tower, make sure to park down a couple of blocks below and hike your way up, as the parking lot will for sure be packed.
 Once you’ve reached the grounds of Coit Tower, you’ll get a nearly birds-eye view of the San Francisco Bay.
 With the Coit Tower in your background and the illuminated Bay Bridge in the foreground, this is one of the most aesthetic places to watch fireworks for the 4th.

 Twin Peaks Summit, San Francisco, CA